Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 • You can use any fruit mix you like.

-• Almost any kind of nuts can also be used instead.
+• Almost any kind of nuts can be used instead of almonds, walnuts, and pecans.

 Expert Tips: